raahulmorya/Battery-Management-System/README.md

 ﻿# Battery-Management-System
-This Project is under documentation and proposed for product patent.
+This Project is under documentation

 Only Idea is shared here for reference.

-Exact schematics and PCB file is not disclosed here.